 CAG Christians claimed that the Creator loves human beings so much that He creates an environment that is most suitable for us to live, so we should cherish it.

-Why Haven’t We Welcome the Second Coming of Jesus?
+Why Haven’t We Welcomed the Second Coming of Jesus?

 By Xiaowei, the United States

 Recently, I saw some believer asked in a post on Facebook, “Now is already the last days and the prophecies of the Lord’s return have basically all been fulfilled, but why haven’t we met the Lord yet?
 Is it that there is something wrong with our way of waiting?”
 Actually, most brothers and sisters are also confused about this.
 Regarding this question, I have some simple understanding and would like to share it with you now.

 The Lord Jesus has ever told us, “And if I go and prepare a place for you, I will come again, and receive you to myself … ” (John 14:3).
 “And then shall appear the sign of the Son of man in heaven: and then shall all the tribes of the earth mourn, and they shall see the Son of man coming in the clouds of heaven with power and great glory” (Matthew 24:30).
 Throughout the past two thousand years, many believers, based on these prophecies, believe that the Lord will come again on a white cloud, so many brothers and sisters in the Lord hold onto such viewpoint, watchful and waiting for the Lord’s.